web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Scoringmodel_techies.md

 * Android: check https://f-droid.org and verify the “no anti-features” tag (like dependency on third-party services).
 [Example](https://f-droid.org/en/packages/com.nighthawkapps.wallet.android/)

 # ETHSecurity community recommendations
-_We ask Ethereum security chat members to share guides that devs could use to check privacy features of a given dApp or a protocol.
+_We asked Ethereum security chat members to share guides that devs could use to check privacy features of a given dApp or a protocol.
 Here are the first tips:_

 [DeFiSafety](https://medium.com/defi-safety/introducing-our-0-9-process-79ba88f8bba4): "a clear list of what a dev should add to a protocol (over and above the software)"